I’ve been thinking about technology and why technology has become so important in our lives. The simple fact is that it makes our lives easier.

-Once we’ve finished an appointment, we can end up waiting for up to 3 hours for an ambulance transport depending on their workload.
+Once we’ve finished an appointment, we can end up waiting for up to 3 hours for ambulance transport depending on their workload.
 So, it can take almost a whole day to attend one appointment.
 It’s stressful, and a lot of work for me as a caregiver.
 I’m constantly worried about something like toileting issues, whether she’ll get lunch or is hydrated.
 I’ve learnt now to always pack snacks and water.

-Video conferencing was by far the easier option for mum and me, followed up with a nice cup of tea and relaxing afternoon!
+Video conferencing was by far the easier option for mum and me, followed up with a nice cup of tea and a relaxing afternoon!

 Gadgets and Dementia